1 Corinthians Chapter 9

 2. If I’m not an apostle to others, then at least I am to you; for you are the seal of my apostleship in the Lord.

 7. Who ever serves as a soldier at his own expense?
 Who plants a vineyard and doesn’t eat of its fruit?
-Or who shepherds a flock and doesn’t drink the milk of the flock?
+Or who shepherds a flock and doesn’t drink from the milk of the flock?

-9. For it is *written in the Law of Moses; “you shall not muzzle an ox that’s threshing4quotation/allusion to Deuteronomy 25:4 Threshing is part of the process for separating chaff from grain.
+9. For it is *written in the law of Moses; “you shall not muzzle an ox that’s threshing4quotation/allusion to Deuteronomy 25:4 Threshing is part of the process for separating chaff from grain.
 Threshing involves beating the grain to break the chaff free from the grain.
 It was typically done on a “threshing floor” with either a tool or by animals.
 Once the chaff is broken free, you then “winnow” the chaff and grain mixture by throwing it in the air so the wind carries away the lighter, useless chaff, while the heavier grain falls back to the earth.
 Once ground into flour and cooked, the grains are ready to eat.
 God isn’t concerned about the oxen, is He?

-11. If we sowed spiritual things in you, is it a great thing if we reap material things from you?
+11. If we sowed spiritual things in you, is it a great thing if we will reap material things from you?

 16. For if I proclaim the gospel, there isn’t a boast for me, for a compulsion is placed on me; for woe is me if I don’t proclaim the gospel.